lzjqsdd/scikit-learn-doc-cn/doc/developers/contributing.rst

 Estimator types
 ---------------
 Some common functionality depends on the kind of estimator passed.
-For example, cross-validation in :class:`model_selection.GridSearchCV` and :func:`model_selection.cross_val_score` defaults to being stratified when used on a classifier, but not otherwise.
+For example, cross-validation in :class:`grid_search.GridSearchCV` and :func:`cross_validation.cross_val_score` defaults to being stratified when used on a classifier, but not otherwise.
 Similarly, scorers for average precision that take a continuous prediction need to call ``decision_function`` for classifiers, but ``predict`` for regressors.
 This distinction between classifiers and regressors